 Some rug cleaners charge a travel fee to come to customers' homes to clean their rugs.
 Even if cleaning takes place in a cleaner's shop, some particularly large or fragile rugs may require professional pickup and delivery, which typically will also cost extra.

-You may also receive a discount if you have multiple rugs or multiple carpeted rooms cleaned, or if you hire the cleaning professional to clean your upholstery at the same time.
+You may also receive a discount if you have multiple rugs or multiple carpeted rooms cleaned or if you hire a cleaning professional to clean your upholstery at the same time.

-- Be sure to hire a cleaner that is licensed, insured and bonded.
+One last tip: Ask if the provider offers a warranty for their services.
+And be sure to hire a cleaner who's licensed, insured and bonded.
 For more, check out our tips for smart hiring.